MANDATORY ADVISING SESSION FOR FALL 2016

-The Emergency Medical Technician-Basic (IV) technical certificate program is the required course of studies designed to prepare students for entry-level positions as professional medical care providers in a pre-hospital setting such as an ambulance service.
+The Emergency Medical Technician technical certificate program is the required course of studies designed to prepare students for entry-level positions as professional medical care providers in a pre-hospital setting such as an ambulance service.

-The EMT-Basic technical certificate program involves four courses completed in one semester.
+The EMT technical certificate program involves six courses completed in one semester.
 These are prerequisite courses for persons considering entry into the Paramedic Technical Certificate and the A.A.S.
 Degree programs.

-The EMT-Basic (IV) duties include the recognition, assessment, and basic management of medical, trauma, and environmental emergencies under the direction of on or off-line medical control.
+The EMT duties include the recognition, assessment, and basic management of medical, trauma, and environmental emergencies under the direction of on or off-line medical control.
 The courses follow the most current U.S. Department of Transportation National Standard Curriculum.
-Students who successfully complete the course work and clinical components of the program are eligible for the Tennessee Initial EMT-Basic Licensing Examination and the EMT-IV Extended Skills Licensing Examination.
+Students who successfully complete the course work and clinical components of the program are eligible for the Tennessee Initial EMT Licensing Examination.